charlesmickey222/exchangeagram-front-end/README.md

 ## Ice Box
 - [ ] Add chat feature where users can directly message each other
 - [ ] Add friends/followers and friend requests/follow requests
+- [ ] Add other reactions to the like feature
 - [ ]